 Terry: Called my ex-husband this morning.

 Terry: Yeah.
 No real reason.
-The thought just occured to me what if I never got another chance to talk to him.
+The thought just occurred to me, what if I never got another chance to talk to him?

 David: How did that go?